opencontainers/oci-conformance/README.md

 # OCI Certification Program (DRAFT)

 This is a draft process for the OCI Certification Program.
-There are types of products that can be certified:
+There are currently two types of products that can be certified:

 1. **OCI Certified Runtime**
 2. **OCI Certified Image**